Before we get started, consider brushing up on these subjects:

 Customize what each contact sees in your email with dynamic content

 It can also serve as an A/B testing tool where you can compare the engagement of different blocks.
-For example, you’re selling two dresses and trying to see what captures attention better.
-The dress promotions connects back to your store with two distinct links in their own dynamic blocks and you can then compare the click activity between the two links.
+For example, you’re selling two dresses and trying to see which one captures attention better.
+The dress promotions connect back to your store with two distinct links in their own dynamic blocks, and you can then compare the click activity between the two links.

-Of course, if we’re trying to accomplish the goal of no two recipients receiving the same email it would require either A) a small amount of contacts to reduce workload, or :sunglasses: a lot of dynamic content blocks.
+Of course, if we’re trying to accomplish the goal of no two recipients receiving the same email, it would require either A) a small number of contacts to reduce workload, or B) a lot of dynamic content blocks.
 That is probably not feasible for most, but we still recommend using dynamic content blocks when you want to cater to specific audiences in one email.

 Bonus: We also offer an A/B Test subject line feature.
 More info here!